AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 For the current call:

 - The _counter_end_ of the current call must be greater than its _counter_start_.
-- Both counters must match the ones defined in the top item in the previous iteration's call requests.
+- Both counters must match the ones defined in the top item in the previous iteration's private call requests.

-For both private and public call requests:
+For both private and public call requests in the app circuit's public inputs:

 - The _counter_end_ of each request must be greater than its _counter_start_.
 - The _counter_start_ of the first request must be greater than the _counter_start_ of the current call.
 - The _counter_start_ of the second and subsequent requests must be greater than the _counter_end_ of the previous request.
 - The _counter_end_ of the last request must be less than the _counter_end_ of the current call.

-For items in each ordered array created in the current call:
+For items in each ordered array in the app circuit's public inputs:

 - The counter of the first item much be greater than the _counter_start_ of the current call.
 - The counter of each subsequent item much be greater than the counter of the previous item.